iamrestrepo/boards-boarders/README.md

 ## What is this?

-This is a RESTful web platform that allows board makers to manage their boards and the boarders who use them.
+This is a RESTful web platform that allows board makers and surfers/snowboarders to manage their boards.

-The app uses Sequelize, Express and React as its primary but not exclusive tools.
+The app uses Sequelize, Express and React as its primary but not exclusive set of tools.

 ### Functionality